triagemd/keras-eval/README.md

 - 'crop_original': 'center_crop' mode allows to center crop the original image prior do the rest of transforms, scalings + croppings.

-If 'scale_sizes'is None the image will be resized to "target_size" and transforms will be applied over that image.
+If 'scale_sizes' is None the image will be resized to "target_size" and transforms will be applied over that image.

 For instance: `data_augmentation={'scale_sizes':'default', 'transforms':['horizontal_flip', 'rotate_180'],
 'crop_original':'center_crop'}`